maltekliemann/substrate-developer-hub.github.io/docs/tutorials/add-a-pallet/import-a-pallet.md

 We also must [look upstream](https://github.com/paritytech/substrate/tags) for the correct version to use that is part of this tag.
 Without the correct tag and version, you will run into issues!

-> Be sure to use the _same git tag and version_ for **all** of your substrate dependancies for
+> Be sure to use the _same git tag and version_ for **all** of your substrate dependencies for
-> consitant and reliable behavior!
-You likely will run into duplicate dependanciy issues and
+> consistent and reliable behavior!
+You likely will run into duplicate dependency issues and
 > worse errors if you do not.

 ### Crate Features